OverZenithTeam/OverZenith/README.md

 # 🌍 OverZenith – Bringing Space Closer to Everyone

-Imagine exploring space from your own screen.
+*"What if curiosity about space could turn into an everyday adventure?"*

-Our project is an **interactive, gamified web platform** that brings NASA’s knowledge closer to everyone.
+**OverZenith** is our answer: an **interactive, gamified web platform** designed for the **NASA Space Apps Challenge**.
-You can **create your character, explore Earth from the Cupola view, unlock educational content, and level up through quizzes**.

-With dynamic animations that evoke **weightlessness** and an **interactive 3D globe** full of discoveries, we make space exploration accessible to all — **turning it into a daily tool for curiosity, learning, and global connection.**
+We transform NASA’s knowledge into an engaging digital journey, making space exploration not a distant dream but a **daily tool for curiosity, learning, and connection**.

 ---

-### 🛰️ About the Project
+## 🛰️ About the Project

-**OverZenith** was created for the **NASA Space Apps Challenge**.
-The project reimagines how people interact with space science by combining gamification, education, and immersion.
-It aims to **democratize access to NASA’s data and resources**, allowing everyone — not just specialists — to explore, learn, and connect.
+The goal of **OverZenith** is to create an **accessible and universal platform** that opens the doors of NASA’s knowledge to society in a **clear, immersive, and playful way**.

+Too often, space science feels reserved for specialists.
+We want to change that.
+Our vision is to **normalize access to space science**, sparking wonder in children, students, and enthusiasts — anyone with a curious mind.

+Through **gamification, interactivity, and design inspired by microgravity**, OverZenith makes learning about space feel like being inside the ISS Cupola, gazing down at Earth.

 ---

-### 🚀 Core Features
-- 🌐 **3D Interactive Earth:** explore the planet as seen from the ISS Cupola.
-- 🧑‍🚀 **Character Creation:** customize your astronaut (name, appearance, and skin).
-- 📚 **Educational Quizzes:** unlock new knowledge and level up through challenges.
-- 🎮 **Gamified Experience:** earn progress and discover hidden stories around Earth.
-- ☁️ **Microgravity-inspired animations:** smooth floating elements across the UI.
+## 🌌 The Experience

+Inside OverZenith, users will:

+- 🌐 **Explore Earth in 3D** – From the **Cupola module of the ISS**, click on interactive points across the globe to unlock NASA-related insights, from astronaut training at the **Neutral Buoyancy Laboratory (NBL)** to essential space science concepts.
+- 🧑‍🚀 **Create your astronaut** – Personalize your digital explorer with a name, appearance, and skin, turning the learning process into a personal mission.
+- 📚 **Learn through Quizzes** – Test your knowledge, unlock content, and **level up** as you expand your understanding of space.
+- ☁️ **Experience Microgravity** – Dynamic floating animations recreate the atmosphere of orbit, transforming the platform into an **immersive adventure**.

+✨ In short: **OverZenith transforms space science into an accessible journey**, where curiosity fuels exploration and learning.

+---

+## 🚀 Why It Matters

+- 🌍 **Democratizing Knowledge**: Space exploration shouldn’t belong only to experts.
+OverZenith makes NASA’s resources approachable for everyone.
+- 🎮 **Learning by Playing**: Gamification keeps curiosity alive, turning information into challenges and progress.
+- 👩‍🚀 **Inspiring the Next Generation**: By blending science and play, we aim to spark vocations in STEM and bring more people closer to space exploration.

 ---